 When you want to print an item that is displayed on the computer monitor:

 Need assistance?
-Ask the Circulation Desk staff member.
+Ask at the Circulation Desk.

 Refunds, complaints?
 UW Copy Services,